 ERCOT will develop a procedure for authenticating ownership for each TCR.

-ERCOT, or its designee, will conduct simultaneous multi-round auctions for TCRs annually and monthly.
-TCRs will be auctioned for each CSC, up to one hundred percent (100%) of the available quantity of TCRs for the total number of hours during the period, which they are being auctioned (i.e. annually or monthly).
+ERCOT, or its designee, will conduct simple, single round, single-clearing-price auction for each of the CSCs.
+The auction awards TCRs from the highest price to the lowest price until one hundred percent (100%) have been awarded.
+The lowest awarded price becomes the market-clearing price for all awarded TCRs in the annual and month auction.
+ERCOT shall implement a single round, simultaneous combinatorial auction in 2003, if required by PUCT order.

 The auction process will be open to all Market Participants except TDSPs.
 To participate in the auctions, a bidder must meet financial security requirements established by ERCOT and must have access to the computer hardware, software and communications equipment required to participate.